ChewKinWhye/CS2220/README.md

 This project contains the code for the assignments of CS2220, Introduction to Computational Biology.

-In assignment 1, we learn to extract data from fasta files, extract features (3-grams), do feature selection using Chi-Square, and train and evaluate decision trees and support vector machine models.
+In assignment 1, we use the RNA sequenced data, in the form of fasta files, and use it to predict the translation initiation sites of mRNA.

+In assignment 2, we use the data from the Affymetrix GeneChip, which shows us the levels of the gene expression, and use it for childhood acute lymphoblastic leukemia subtype diagnosis.

 <!-- GETTING STARTED -->
 ## Getting Started